 Barbed wire comes in 1,320 ft rolls normally.
 Barbed wire can be added to the tops of fences or used to barricade areas if needed.
 Sure it can be cut but it does create an extra barrier for someone or something to get through.

 Climbing over any barbed wire fence is not fun.
 A woven wire field fence with barbed wire on top of it is a challenge that will deter all but the most determined.

 Old Fashioned Fish Hook Barbed Wire

 Do not use this unless you absolutely feel you are in major danger during an extreme situation.
 This is for when you feel your life is really in danger.
 I am not responsible for your decisions.

-You can create a nasty barrier with clear fishing line and the small “egg hooks” used for fishing.
+You can create a nasty barrier with clear fishing line and the small “egg hooks used for fishing.
 Just tie hooks on lines ever 4”-6” inches.
 You can space them closer or further apart if you want.
 Egg hooks can really dig into skin and be difficult to get out.

 When placed at face or neck level this is one barrier that is going to cause some damage.
 If you are in a SHTF or collapse scenario, this kind of thing can help.
 It is not something that should be put up without heavy consideration.
 An intruder running into this could wind up with a fish hook to the eye or much worse.

 Of course you would want to make sure something like this is only placed where pets and kids are not at risk of getting into it.
 In fact this barrier may be something you just want to put up at night or during times when you feel you need some extra protection.
-It is fishing line so you can take it down easily but it is going to be a bit prone to tangling of course.

 What security measures do you use or recommend?